AutoReproduce: Automatic AI Experiment Reproduction with Paper Lineage: Experiments

-\ours constructs paper lineages by selecting related papers via content and citation analysis.
-To assess the relevance of lineage papers selected by \ours for each target paper, we establish an expert-curated set of references as the gold standard for comparison.
-Specifically, for each target paper, we manually select five gold standard references, selected based on their high research relevance and temporal proximity to the target paper.

-Furthermore, given that \ours default selects three papers for each source paper, we evaluate under two conditions. (i) Mean Top-1 Recall@3.
-Whether the most relevant expert-curated reference is included among the three lineage papers selected by \ours. (ii) Mean Hits@3.
+In our setting, \ours constructs paper lineages by selecting related papers via content and citation analysis.
+To validate the relevance of the papers selected, we establish an expert-curated set of references as standard lineage papers.
+Specifically, for each source paper, domain experts manually curate five gold-standard references, prioritizing high research relevance and temporal proximity.
+Search engines such as Google Scholar and Semantic Scholar are utilized to facilitate this selection process.
+Given that \ours default selects $k$ papers for each source paper, where $k\in\{2,3,5\}$, we evaluate under two conditions. (i) Mean Top-1 Recall@$k$.
+Whether the most relevant expert-curated reference is included among the $k$ lineage papers selected by \ours. (ii) Mean Hits@$N$.
 The number of lineage papers selected by \ours are present within the expert-curated set.

-Our analysis of the results, presented in Table~\ref{tab:paper_lineage_analysis}, reveals that highly correlated papers are extracted.
-The metrics indicate a high degree of alignment between the papers selected by \ours and the expert-curated reference sets.
-Thus, a comprehensive grasp of the related work for the target paper is achieved to enhance reproducibility.
+The results in Figure~\ref{fig:paper_lineage_analysis} indicate strong agreement between the LLMs and humans in selecting lineage papers.